 Message from the Founder - Volunteers and Transparency

 In January 2005 the Board of Directors chose me as the director of the RRDi, and Warren Stuart as the Assistant Director.
 In 2010 we were again voted to serve another five years on the board.
 Same for 2015 and in 2020.
+The board decided to make me the treasurer in 2020.

 Warren was instrumental in forming and establishing the RRDi, helping out with our web site and setting up our member forum.
 Warren also established a sister site relationship with his Rosacea Forum.
 Sadly, Warren passed away in 2012 (for more info click here).